Changes in Parking Post COVID

 The rise of biking?

 The pandemic has increased the rate of bikers on the road, with more people seeing biking as a safer option than transiting.
-Cities around the world have redesigned the lanes to accommodate more bikers.
-Perhaps, more parking spaces will go to bikers in the post-pandemic world as more people are adopting biking.
+Cities around the world have redesigned lanes to accommodate more bikers.
+Perhaps, more parking spaces will go to bikers in the post-pandemic world as more people adopt biking.

 Bikes do not take up less space than cars, which might be better to ease parking pressure in the future.
 With more European cities investing in biking, the popularity will only increase in the post-pandemic world.

 What are the possible parking reforms in the post-covid era?